jarecoo/practice/notes.md

 - Technology addiction can distract you from living on purpose.
 Use it wisely and mindfully.
 - “The person is free who lives as they wish, neither compelled, nor hindered, nor limited — whose choices aren’t hampered, whose desires succeed, and who don’t fall into what repels them” - Epictetus, Discourses, 4.1.1-3a (The Daily Stoic, p.74)
 - If it’s not a hell yes, it’s a no.
-- I think mindfulness meditation, stoicism, and the other ideas I have in here aren’t only about just slowing down to a pace that might interfere with your relationships with others.
-It’s about having purpose to your pace.
-Most of the time that will mean slowing down the pace so you aren’t in a frenzy, but it will also allow you to purposefully act quickly when needed.
-Purposeful action is smooth.
-Purposeful action is deliberate, and therefore “slow”
 - “Chaos ensues from not having a plan.
 Not because plans are perfect, but because people without plans - like a line of infantry without a strong leader - are much more likely to get overwhelmed and fall apart.”
 The Daily Stoic, p.98
 - “As we examine our past behavior, it’s sad how often we find this to be the case - that we were not acting consciously or deliberately but instead by forces we did not bother to evaluate.”
 The Daily Stoic, p.100